gouniverse/sql/README.md

 ## Example of the Otdated Builder (do not use)

-This builder was version 1 and is now outdated
+This builder was version 0.0.1 and is now considered outdated.

+The example is left here for historical reference.

 ```go
 import sb "github.com/gouniverse/sql"